-The October Tribal Cliamte Education Network discussion was the last of 2015, as the last Wednesday of the month meetings in November and December would have been difficult due to federal partner holiday schedules and the many grants due that all tribes and partners had to be diligently developing to meet end-of-year submittal deadlines.
+The October Tribal Climate Education Network discussion was the last of 2015, as the last Wednesday of the month meetings in November and December would have been difficult due to federal partner holiday schedules and the many grants due that all tribes and partners had to be diligently developing to meet end-of-year submittal deadlines.

 The Sept.
 2015 Lightning Talk format had proven so successful that a second round was developed for the October meeting.
+Luckily, this time, the facilitator had finally figured out how to record, so it is available as a WebEX ADF file (ADF viewer download).

 1) Chris Caldwell, Director of Sustainable Development Institute (SDI), College of Menominee Nation shared how the SDI model has informed its many climate projects, each contributing to another facet.
 He discussed efforts to formalize the model and how it is being used both in tribal and non-tribal settings to help students of varying education levels and diverse programs nationwide and even internationally to better systematize adaptation efforts.